CompuTec/processforce-docs/current/user-guide/mrp/mrp-2-5/wizard.md

 In Tab Inventory Data, if you have selected Run by Warehouse, you have the following warehouse options:

-- To generate purchase orders to the default warehouse of the item, select Generate to Default Warehouse.
+- To generate purchase orders to the default warehouse of the item, select **Generate to Default Warehouse**.
-- To generate purchase orders to the warehouse that demands inventory supplies, select Generate to Warehouse with the Demand.
+- To generate purchase orders to the warehouse that demands inventory supplies, select **Generate to Warehouse with the Demand**.

 **Production Orders**